-- 7. Education Code section 42638 - a.
-If the county superintendent disapproves an order of the school district, it must be returned to the district's governing board with a statement of the reasons for disapproving the order. - b.
-If the county superintendent determines that there is evidence of fraud or misappropriation, the county superintendent must notify the governing board of the school district, the State Controller, the Superintendent of Public Instruction, and the local district attorney. - c.
-Education Code Section 42127.6 (h)(i) prohibits the county treasurer from honoring any warrant that the county superintendent or the Superintendent of Public Instruction has disapproved. - 8.
-Education Code section 42639 - The county auditor may examine each order and requisition on school district funds transmitted to him or her by the county superintendent of schools. - 9.
-Education Code Section 42641 - a.
+- 9. Education Code Section 42639 - The county auditor may examine each order and requisition on school district funds transmitted to him or her by the county superintendent of schools.

+10. Education Code Section 42641

+- a.
 This code section authorizes the county auditor and county treasurer to allow the governing board of any school district to issue payroll orders in lieu of single orders for the payment of salary and wages. - b.
 These payroll orders must be on forms prescribed by the county superintendent of schools and approved by the Superintendent of Public Instruction. - c.
-The payroll orders may only be drawn for the payment of salaries and wages of employees, and constitute requisitions on the county auditor and warrants on the county treasury when approved and signed by the county superintendent of schools and allowed and signed by the county auditor, respectively. - 10.
-Education Code Section 42642 - Requires that payroll orders list the names of all employees in whose favor the order is drawn and state the amount of money due each. - 11.
+The payroll orders may only be drawn for the payment of salaries and wages of employees, and constitute requisitions on the county auditor and warrants on the county treasury when approved and signed by the county superintendent of schools and allowed and signed by the county auditor, respectively. - 11.
+Education Code Section 42642 - Requires that payroll orders list the names of all employees in whose favor the order is drawn and state the amount of money due each. - 12.
 Education Code Section 42643 - The county superintendent must keep, open to the inspection of the public, a register of warrants, showing the fund from which the payment was drawn, the number, the payee, and the purpose.

-(Note: Procedures for fiscally accountable and fiscally independent districts are included in procedure P-013)
+(Note: procedures for fiscally accountable and fiscally independent districts are included in P-013)